Stewart Ranch: Stewart–Hewlett Ranch Dairy Barn

 The dairy barn was built in 1934.

 This is a two-and-a-half-story wood frame barn with a gambrel roof, built upon a concrete foundation in 1934.
 It has vertical board and batten siding.
 The barn is about 34x150 ft in plan.
-Its original shingles were eventually replace by metal roofing.
+Its original shingles were eventually replaced by metal roofing.
 A large shed-roofed milking barn was added as a lean-to on the west side in 1941, but collapsed under heavy snowload in the 1950s or 1960s, and was replaced by a smaller lean-to later.

 Lester F. and Margaret Stewart Hewlett Ranch House

 Verner O. Hewlett Ranch House

 Only one, out of eight here, shown in National Register of Historic Places listings in Summit County, Utah, which seems to be correct based on GeoGroup view of all eight's coordinates and the Provo River which makes the county border.